 The SLR camera is probably the most reviewed film camera in the marketplace and it requires learning of techniques and basic tips on photography if you are a beginner.
 Most of the brands utilize the 35mm film although there are advanced versions wired on SLR configurations.

 On the 35mm SLR camera, you will find:

-- An automatic mirror system programmed to enable the photographer view images as plainly as the lens does without the parallax error.
+- An automatic mirror system programmed to enable the photographer to view images as plainly as the lens does without the parallax error.
 Parallax error represents the gap between what the viewfinder presents to the photographer and what is eventually captured by the camera lens.

-- That the need for adjustment of camera lens as a result of the side placement of the viewfinder was eliminated.
+- That the need for adjustment of the camera lens as a result of the side placement of the viewfinder was eliminated.

 - That entry of light is through the lens, viewfinder and the refraction of 2 angular mirrors inbuilt to the camera.